I am frequently asked how I manage to get so much done in a day.

 You cannot delegate.

 These things need doing.
-You cannot delegate, but there is time to get them done.
-Bite off a little every day.
+There is time to get them done.
+You cannot delegate the entire project, but you may be able to delegate part of it.
+Delegate what you can and Bite off little every day.

 |NINU.
 This is the Not Important and Not Urgent Quadrant